Glossary · AI from A to Z

 API key

-Artificial Intelligence (AI)
+Artificial intelligence (AI)

-The broad umbrella term covering all systems that perform tasks we normally associate with human intelligence: understanding language, recognising images, making decisions, solving problems.
+The broad umbrella term covering all systems that perform tasks we normally associate with human intelligence: understanding language, recognizing images, making decisions, solving problems.
 Large language models (Claude, ChatGPT, Gemini) are one type of AI.
 Robots, recommendation systems, and facial recognition are other types.
 AI is not a single thing — it is a field.

 Benchmark